Software

 Software Overview

-AI WORKER is a Jetson Orin–based robot platform built for real-world Physical AI research.
+AI Worker is a Jetson Orin–based robot platform built for real-world Physical AI research.
 It supports full-body motion control and enables smooth integration of both teleoperation and AI policy execution.

 The platform runs on ROS 2 Jazzy and uses the ros2_control